A Don’s Life (also the title of Mary Beard’s blog)

 Tutors in admissions panels admit new students annually in December to the Oxford course, through an intensive 2-week long process of assessing the relative merits of applicants from schools across the UK and from abroad.
 One of most valuable aspects of this process is the admissions interview, which allows tutors to assess prospective students face-to-face.
 As a member of the Faculty of Classics I’m also required occasionally to act on a panel of assessors responsible for making new appointments to Lectureships.
 I undertake other Faculty duties such as attending a committee to consider academic issues with students, chairing a committee that organises the Classics and Modern Languages Joint School, and working with colleagues to set and mark University examinations.

 Oxford’s Classics Faculty employs the only dedicated Outreach Officer for the subject in the country, and the Faculty is continually looking at ways of promoting the course to potential students and to encourage those from non-traditional backgrounds to apply to study at Oxford.
 As Schools Liaison Officer for Classics from 2007-10, I enjoyed visiting schools up and down the country to give talks on the Classics, explain the intricacies of the Admissions process, and tackle concerns about class bias or sexism.
-I am currently chairing a Committee on Outreach set up at Jesus College, and as part of the Mayor of London’s Love Latin Scheme I’m working through a programme of visits to state primary schools to speak about the Classics.
-I am also on the steering committee for Classics at BSix, a 6th-form College in Hackney, London, together with Prof. Catharine Edwards of Birkbeck College London, and the Iris Project.
+I recently chaired a Committee on Outreach set up at Jesus College, leading to the appointment of an Outreach Junior Research Fellow (part academic and part devoted to outreach).
+As part of the Mayor of London’s Love Latin Scheme I conducted a programme of visits to state primary schools to speak about the Classics.
+I am on the steering committee for Classics at BSix, a 6th-form College in Hackney, London, together with Prof. Catharine Edwards of Birkbeck College London, and the Iris Project.
 BSix aims to introduce a full Classics programme into the school’s curriculum over the next five years.

 Publications and public engagement

 In addition to my book and articles, I’ve written book reviews for scholarly journals and for the Times Literary Supplement, and short pieces for magazines such as History Today and for the journal of Friends of Classics, Ad Familiares.
 I compose verses in Greek and Latin, both by request and unbidden (see Otium Didascali), and have views about how ancient Greek was spoken and sung.
 I have translated and recorded ancient Greek for various scenes in Andrew Marr’s BBC series ‘The History of the World’, recorded Greek for the Thiasos Theatre Company, and declaimed the opening of Euripides’ Iphigenia in Tauris for a show by the Polish Gardzienice Theatre Company in the Powszechny Theatre, Warsaw.
 I have been invited to give a series of talks and conversations on ancient/modern themes (e.g. the EU, urban growth, inflation) for the BBC World Service Business Daily and Newshour programmes.
-My research on innovation has led directly to a commission from Princeton to publish a book (due May 2014) entitled Eureka: Seven Principles of Innovation, on what the ancient Greeks can teach the modern world about the generation and reception of the new.
-I will be making a documentary film about ancient Greek music, trying to bring it to life for a lay audience.
+My research on innovation has led directly to a commission to publish a book entitled Eureka: Seven Principles of Innovation, on what the ancient Greeks can teach the modern world about the generation and reception of the new.

 Last but not least, it is the duty and pleasure of an Oxford don to pursue research into his or her subject.
 For me, teaching and thinking about the Classics constantly alerts me to new questions within or on the fringe of my areas of expertise which have not been answered or addressed.
 I have an ever-growing list of topics on which I am keen to make a contribution in the form of a lecture, article or book chapter such as those listed below.